- F10050 FREEDOM60® Syringe Infusion Pump w/Travel Pouch

 First, verify that your tubing is the right flow rate.
 Then, check that the pump winds properly and makes a distinctive 'whirr' noise when turned on – this means the pump is working properly.
 Finally, note the time the infusion starts and watch that the syringe plunger moves in accordance with your estimated infusion time.
 If there is any doubt, please talk to your healthcare provider.

-If a dose is larger than 60ml, you can load an additional syringe because the tubing is reusable.
+If a dose is larger than 50 ml, you can load an additional BD® 50 ml syringe using the same tubing and needle set.
+Follow your healthcare provider’s protocol for swapping out the syringe.
 For smaller volumes, the FREEDOM60® will adjust to whatever amount is contained in the syringe.
-The syringe can be filled anywhere from a full 60ml to as little as 1ml.
-You can also try our FreedomEdge™, which accommodates both 20 and 30ml syringes.
+The syringe can be filled anywhere from a full 50 ml to as little as 1ml.
+You can also try our FreedomEdge®, which accommodates both 20 and 30 ml syringes.

 Nothing.
 The wind-up knob is disengaged while the pump is in the on position.
 There is no effect whatsoever by turning the knob in either direction.